okandemirofficial/flutter_fast_start/README.md

 ```

 ### Other Services and Notes
-- `ApplyColor` widget changes all text color of child which uses theme style (Theme.of(context).textTheme...). **It mandatory to extract it's child or use builder**
+- `ApplyColor` widget changes all text colors of the child which uses theme style (Theme.of(context).textTheme...). **It is mandatory to extract its child or use builder**
-- `TextFormFieldBase`, `PasswordFieldBase` and `MailFieldBase` are form fields which provides some easy pre-defined methods like Regex validators, obsecuring text or comparing passwords.
+- `TextFormFieldBase`, `PasswordFieldBase` and `MailFieldBase` are form fields that provide some easy pre-defined methods like Regex validators, obscuring text, or comparing passwords.
-- OnBoard and Splash screens are defined as feature.
-Splash screen is calling initService and if application launchs for first time, redirects to OnBoard screen.
+- OnBoard and Splash screens are defined as features.
+A splash screen is called initService and if the application launches for the first time, redirects to the OnBoard screen.

-### All Contrubutions are Welcome!
+### All Contributions are Welcome!
-I completely open to improvements and fixes.
-Please open issue or make pull request to contribute this.
+I am completely open to improvements and fixes.
+Please open an issue or make a pull request to contribute to this.
 Thanks in advance!